alexpacio/python-webapp-boilerplate/README.md

 - poetry
 - pip

+## Create your environment files

+Starting from the .env-example file, create two .env files, called:

+- .env-prod - This is meant for the production cluster
+- .env-e2etest - This is meant for the E2E tests cluster

 ## Install the Helm package and all its dependencies

 First of all, you need to expose a registry in your k8s cluster.
 For simplicity we assume that it is reachable via localhost:32000 in your local host.